expyriment/expyriment-stash/README.md

 Welcome to the Expyriment stash!
 ================================

-This is a place for examples, tools and other user-provided content.
+This is a place for Expyriment examples, tools and other user-provided content.

+Want to share your own files?
+Please feel free to open a pull request!